Summertime is here (finally)! That means more time spent at splash parks, at the beach, playgrounds, and parks.

 With all of this extra summertime fun, your regular diaper bag is not going to cut it!

-Today, let’s talk about what’s inside my summertime nanny bag.
-I have some great tips to ensure that you are prepared for any summertime scenario.
+Below, let’s talk about what to pack inside a summertime nanny bag.
+We have some great tips to ensure that you are prepared for any summertime scenario.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!